KyeOnDiscord/ip-grabber-creator/README.md

 Encode URL's with Base64 (Very Recommended): Makes the strings encoded in Base64 so when the victim tries to decompile it the Discord webhook url is encoded: ![](https://i.imgur.com/4DHTu15.png)

 Obfuscate Exe: Makes pretty much the code unreadable and a clutterfuck with Calli Protection & some more string encryption.
 Credit to https://github.com/Sato-Isolated/MindLated for open source obfuscator! ![](https://i.imgur.com/69LPHyo.png)

+If you don't know which boxes to check just do all of them as it's the best